Shreyank031/NewsApp_AndroidProject/README.md

 1. Open the project in Android Studio.

-2. Obtain an API key from newsapi.org and replace the 'API_KEY' constant in the 'NewsInterface' interface with your API key.
+2. Obtain an API key from newsapi.org and replace the `API_KEY` constant in the `NewsInterface` interface with your API key.

 3. Build and run the application on an Android device or emulator.